 Learning to shape the future

-The future is uncertain – but people can shape it.
-You'll learn how to do this at this open lab evening.
-You'll learn about the Futures Thinking method, a combination of futurology and design thinking.
-It involves identifying, evaluating, and combining trends into desirable future scenarios.
+You’ll learn about the Futures Thinking method, a combination of futures studies and design thinking.
+It’s about identifying trends, evaluating them, and combining them into desirable future scenarios.

-Futures Thinking helps you better understand the complex challenges of the future – both professionally and personally.
-After all, the future is what everyone makes of it!
+Futures Thinking helps you better understand the complex challenges of the future—both professionally and personally.
+Because: The future is what people make of it!

-In this workshop, participants will look at agriculture and land use in 2040 in a region such as Berlin and Brandenburg:
+In this workshop, we will collectively examine agriculture and land use in 2040 in a region like Berlin and Brandenburg:

-• How can agriculture, nature conservation, climate protection, and urban development be meaningfully combined?
+-> How can agriculture, nature and climate protection, and urban development be meaningfully combined?

-This event is part of the workshop series "Learning to Shape the Future," which takes place once a month as part of the Open Lab evening.
-In a total of four modules, you will learn sound methods for shaping the future, which you can compile into your own individual future toolbox.
+The event is part of the workshop series “Learning to Shape the Future,” which takes place once a month as part of the Open Lab evening.
+Over the course of four modules, you’ll learn well-founded methods for shaping the future, which you can compile into your own personal toolkit for the future.

-The Berlin Ideas Lab is a laboratory for transformational design.
-The team supports organizations in the design process of sustainable product and service innovations and desirable visions of the future using methods from futurology, design thinking, and visual storytelling.
+The Berlin Ideas Lab is a lab for transformation design.
+The team supports organizations in the design process of sustainable product and service innovations as well as desirable visions of the future using methods from futures studies, design thinking, and visual storytelling.

 Information